 Stronger Together

-Ten grassroots movements from 5 European countries join forces to establish a common and collaborative platform of financing and knowledge sharing.
+Ten grassroots movements join forces to establish a common and collaborative platform for financing and knowledge sharing.

 The dual climate and nature crises are escalating rapidly and the most pressing emergencies of our time are not being dealt with by our governments.
 We do not have the time to wait for them to implement the burningly necessary regulations and financial flow shift to move toward sustainability.
-So, as European grassroots initiatives, we have decided to join forces in order to support and push legislators, industries, financial institutions and investors to make the changes that are needed.
-In the context of the polycrisis and with the increasing repression against activists, we must say that our activist engagement is not a luxury or a leisure time activity—but a necessity.
+So, as grassroots movements, we have decided to join forces in order to support and push legislators, industries, financial institutions and investors to make the changes that are needed.
+In the context of the polycrisis and with the increasing repression against activists, our activist engagement is not a luxury or a leisure time activity—but a necessity.

 Fundraising and strategic platform